AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 #### Pre-commit

-- Every time you make a commit, you will see a banner showing the status of pre-commit.
+- Every time you make a commit, you will see a banner showing the status of [the pre-commit checks](STUB_LINK for precommit).
-- Files will not be committed, unless pre-commit has passed.
+- Files will only be committed if the pre-commit checks pass.
-    - Still need to set up pre-commit?
+    - Still need to set up pre-commit in the repository?
     See [Install pre-commit and setup hooks](STUB-LINK).